 - 17.1.
 Parent/carers with any issues regarding the SEND policy or the provision made for their child are urged to raise their concerns at the earliest opportunity.
 In the first instance, parent/carers should speak to their academy SENCO.
-If parent/carers feel their child's needs are still not being met they should make an appointment to see the Principal or SEND governor. - 17.2.
-If concerns are still unresolved parent/carers may wish to use the local Information, Advice and Support Service for Special Educational Needs and Disability (Halton SEND Partnership | Special Educational Needs & Disability Information Advice and Support (sendiasshalton.co.uk) or engage with the procedures explained in the OAT complaints policy.
-Complaints 2023.docx (sharepoint.com)
+If parent/carers feel their child's needs are still not being met, they should make an appointment to see the Principal or SEND governor. - 17.2.
+If concerns are still unresolved parent/carers may wish to use the local Information, Advice and Support Service for Special Educational Needs and Disability (see the Contacts and Responsibilities on the academy website) or engage with the procedures explained in the OAT complaints policy, available on the Sandymoor website.

-18. Monitoring arrangements
+18. Monitoring Arrangements